vondreii/vondreii/README.md

 I'm a developer from Newcastle, Australia :)

 🔭 What I'm working on ...
+- Full time Software Developer
-- Full time QA at Bohemia Interactive Simulations
+- Used to work in QA at Bohemia Interactive Simulations
 - Personal projects (like the ones in this GitHub!)
 - My own personal website